peering-manager/peering-manager/docs/integrations/peering-portal.md

 interconnect): `local_ip` for their own end, `peer_ip` for the operator's end.
 Both are required at submission time, because the operator-side IP on a private link cannot be guessed from anything else except trivial /31 or /127 cases.
-The `location` value for a facility is its numeric PeeringDB ID as a string (for example `"17"`).
+The `location` value for a facility uses its PeeringDB ID (for example `"pdb:fac:17"`).

 ### Step 3, submit the peering request